rahmatnugr/hiring-process/99co/exam-test.md

 This part helps us to understand how you would design and build a scalable system that could serve million users per month.
 Choose minimum 1 problem that you find the most interesting.

-Tell us how you would design the system given the requirements, what technologies (open source or 3rd party) you are going to use, and the strategy/approach that you are going to use to handlehigh usage.
+Tell us how you would design the system given the requirements, what technologies (open source or 3rd party) you are going to use, and the strategy/approach that you are going to use to handle high usage.
 You can use diagrams to help illustrate your explanation.
 Feel free to add assumptions.

 1. Let’s imagine we are going to build a Restful API system that can be accessed securely from public, fast enough to respond with sufficient body size, and minimum down time (nearly 0%).
 The system also will use common relational database (such as MySQL, PostgreSQL).
 With those conditions, tell us how would you design the system and the technologies that are used, preferably as cost-efficient as possible.
 Explain the strengths and weaknesses of that design.
 2. Let’s imagine we are going to build a web application.
 There will be several people working on the code, and we need the code to be documented for every change.
 We need a system with at least two environments (production and other environment(s)) that can support our fast-paced product-delivery every two weeks.
 Sometimes, when a bug is found, the fix needs to be implemented on the web application as soon as possible.
 With those conditions, what do you think is the best solution to be implemented and what technologies will you use?